brockn/python2.7_parcel/README.md

 where CM is installed.
 This script depends on the packages some os packages.
 These packages can be installed by:

-   yum install gcc zlib-devel readline-devel gcc-c++ openssl-devel tcl-devel tk-devel \
-  gdbm-devel db4-devel atlas-devel libpng-devel
+  yum install gcc zlib-devel readline-devel gcc-c++ openssl-devel tcl-devel tk-devel gdbm-devel db4-devel atlas-devel libpng-devel gcc-gfortran

 Users of this build of python will need at least: